 With standard voice command, the Sentra offers the driver hands free control of the radio by simply speaking.
 The Rio doesn’t offer a voice control system.

-The Nissan Sentra outsold the Kia Rio by almost 8 to one during the 2019 model year.
+The Nissan Sentra outsold the Kia Rio by over seven to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.